Quick Answer: NLP Implementation Roadmap

 - Feedback loop: capture edits, rejections, new labels, prompt issues, and edge cases for improvement.

 Integration planning should start before the PoC ends.
-The roadmap must identify where text enters, where outputs are stored, which APIs are available, how reviewers work today, what audit trail is required, and how the system behaves when data or models are unavailable.
-For LLM-heavy projects, the LLM development service page outlines the production concerns around RAG, workflow automation, tool use, and model evaluation.
+The roadmap must identify where text enters, where outputs are stored, which APIs are available, how reviewers work today, what audit trail is required, and how the system behaves when data, retrieval, model calls, or downstream systems are unavailable.

 Production monitoring should track both technical and workflow signals.
 Technical signals include latency, error rate, token or inference cost, model version, retrieval failures, extraction validation errors, and drift in input types.
 Workflow signals include reviewer acceptance rate, edit distance, escalation rate, false positives, false negatives, and time saved.
 The MLOps implementation checklist is the right companion once the NLP system is headed toward live use.